A Qualitative Analysis of Common Practices in Annotations: A Taxonomy and Design Space: Real-World Annotation Practices

+\paragraph{Enclosure} Enclosure is an annotation that uses a partially or fully closed boundary, including ellipses, brackets, rectangles, etc. These enclosure annotations find application in a variety of situations.
+For instance, in \autoref{fig:illustrative-scatterplot:a}, a rectangle identifies a group of data points within the scatterplot, and in \autoref{fig:teaser:d_old_b}, a rectangle is employed for a similar purpose within the node-link diagram.
+Additionally, in \autoref{fig:teaser:a}, ellipses are used with connectors (i.e., arrows) to emphasize specific numbers in the bar chart.

+\paragraph{Connector} A connector annotation involves using a line encompassing various forms, such as solid, dotted, or directional (i.e., arrows) lines.
+For instance, in \autoref{fig:illustrative-scatterplot:b}, the connector points the text to the element it refers to.
+The role of arrows is exemplified in \autoref{fig:teaser:a}, where they are employed with ellipses to visually represent distinctions between different years.
+Furthermore, in \autoref{fig:teaser:c}, lines are employed to establish connections between specific points of interest on the line and corresponding text descriptions.
+Similarly, in \autoref{fig:teaser:e}, lines and text pair to highlight significant events on the map.

+\paragraph{Text} Text annotation involves using words or sentences to provide answers regarding the data.
+Text primarily functions as descriptions, explaining phenomena in the data and events depicted in charts, or indicating specific dataset values.
+For instance, in \autoref{fig:teaser:a} and \autoref{fig:teaser:c}, text values pinpoint significant aspects within the charts.
+In \autoref{fig:teaser:c} and \autoref{fig:teaser:e}, textual descriptions elaborate on different events shown on the line chart and the map, respectively.
+Additionally, in \autoref{fig:illustrative-scatterplot:c}, text descriptions, along with arrows, clarify the positive correlation between two scatterplot variables.

+\paragraph{Glyph} Glyphs are annotations that employ symbols or shapes to address data-related queries and identify specific objects or categories.
+For instance, in \autoref{fig:teaser:c}, circular glyphs draw attention to the focal point on the line in the line chart.
+In the illustrative figure shown in \autoref{fig:illustrative-scatterplot:d}, glyphs, combined with colors, distinguish data points of various types in the scatterplot.

+\paragraph{Color} Color annotations are any property of color (generally, but not exclusively, hue) to answer questions about data.
+Colors commonly serve to spotlight specific segments of a chart or to distinguish between various categories.
+For instance, in \autoref{fig:teaser:f}, color effectively sets apart and emphasizes the lacrosse slice from other sections in the pie chart.
+Similarly, in \autoref{fig:illustrative-scatterplot:d}, distinct colors differentiate various glyphs, even when they possess differing shapes (e.g., cross and circular), underscoring their disparities.

-\paragraph{Trend} For several chart types, we found a considerable number of annotations that indicate different trends in the data, such as trend lines representing a correlation relationship in scatterplots and changes in values over time or across different categories along a particular axis in bar charts.
-For example, we can see a line that shows \autoref{fig:illustrative-scatterplot} shows that there is a positive correlation between \textit{test scores} of students from different groups and \textit{time spent studying}.
-In the classroom study, we observed the utilization of such trend lines, which were categorized as connectors at the time.
+\paragraph{Indicator} For several chart types, we found many annotations that indicate trends, statistics, thresholds, etc.\ in the data.
+For example, we can see a line in \autoref{fig:illustrative-scatterplot:e} that shows that there is a positive correlation between \textit{test scores} of students from different groups and \textit{time spent studying}. \autoref{fig:cs1-c} also uses lines to indicate declining trends of deaths of despairs.

-\paragraph{Geometric} For some chart types, we also observed frequent geometric operations, such as enlarging a specific area (e.g., a specific segment of the pie chart in \autoref{fig:teaser:f}) or enlarging a portion of a chart (e.g., zooming in on regions of \autoref{fig:teaser:b} or \autoref{fig:illustrative-scatterplot:g}).